Introducing Wake 2.0, the future that could save us a lot of money

 Satisfied with the results, they polled staffers working from home to see if they might like to continue the arrangement after the pandemic ends.

-"The answer is a resounding yes--whether it's permanent or full time remote working, or hybrid working," Rogers said.
+"The answer is a resounding yes--whether it's permanent or full-time remote working, or hybrid working," Sharpe said.

 That means a lot of the county's 5 million square feet of leased and owned office space is empty.